MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/software-defined-storage/Health-Service-in-Windows-Server-2016.md

 ### Disk Lifecycle

 The Health Service automates most stages of the physical disk lifecycle.
-Let‚Äôs say that the initial state of your deployment is in perfect health ‚Äì which is to say, all physical disks are working properly.
+Letís say that the initial state of your deployment is in perfect health ñ which is to say, all physical disks are working properly.

 #### Retirement